-China Meteorological Administration (CMA) is operating FENG YUN (or FY for acronym) geostationary and polar-orbiting satellite systems.
+China Meteorological Administration (CMA) is operating FENG YUN (or FY for acronym) geostationary and FENG YUN polar-orbiting satellite systems.
 The current FY operational sun-synchronous polar-orbiting fleet is composed of FY-3s, the Chinese second-generation LEO meteorological satellite series.
-The latest fly unit of FY-3 series, FY-3D, launched 15 Nov 2017, is in service since Jan 2019.
+The latest fly unit of FY-3 series, FY-3D, launched 15 Nov 2017, is under orbital test, which will complete in the end of May 2018 as planned.
 Observational capability of FY-3D includes VIS, IR and MV imaging, IR and MV atmospheric sounding, greenhouse gas detection, radio occultation sounding, and space weather monitoring.
 Core instruments on FY-3D are MERSI (Medium Resolution Spectral Imager) for monitoring environment with main products of ocean color, vegetation indexes, and so on and so forth; MWHS (Micro-Wave Humidity Sounder) and MWTS (Micro-Wave Temperature Sounder) for atmosphere sounding, and HIRAS (Hyperspectral Infrared Atmospheric Sounder) for IR atmosphere sounding, and MWRI (Micro-Wave Radiation Imager) for microwave characteristic of ground surface.
 The observational data is provided to users through FY-3 Direct Broadcast (DB) service with X-band AHRPT data format.
 According to program, CMA will deploy FY-3E to an early morning orbit.
-Launch of FY-3E is planned for the end of 2020.
+Launch of FY-3E is planned for November 2019.

 The CMA operational geostationary satellite observation is supported by FY-2 series.
-FY-2F/2G/2H are positioned at 112°E, 99.5°E, and 79°E, respectively.FY-2 satellite transmits 5-channel S-VISSR imagery.
-And FY-2E which located at 86.5°E was out of service since Jan.
-2019.
-CMA is developing the secondgeneration geostationary series FY-4, the first unit, FY-4A, is in service since May.1 2018 and currently located at 105°E (nominal).
+Currently, FY-2E/F/G are positioned at 86.5E, 112E, and 99.5E, respectively.
+FY-2 satellite transmits 5-channel S-VISSR imagery.
+As it's planned, FY-2H is to be launched on June 5, 2018.
+FY-2H will locate at 79E.
+CMA is developing the second-generation geostationary series FY-4, the first unit, FY-4A, was launched in December 2016 and currently located at 105E (nominal).
 It's a three-axis stabilized platform carrying AGRI (Advanced Geo Radiation Imager), GIIRS (Geo Interferometric Infrared Sounder), LMI (Lightning Mapping Imager), and SEP (Space Weather Package).
-FY-4A transmits LRIT & HRIT format data and is capable of Data Collection Service(DCS).
+FY-4A transmits LRIT & HRIT format data and is capable of Data Collection Service (DCS).